Recent from talks

 Jonathan Skrmetti

 Jonathan Thomas Skrmetti (born January 4, 1977) is an American attorney and public official who has served as the 28th attorney general of Tennessee since 2022.
-Born and raised in Connecticut, and educated at George Washington University, Oxford University, and Harvard Law School, Skrmetti worked as a lawyer in Memphis, Tennessee, both in private practice and as a federal prosecutor in the office of the U.S. Attorney for the Western District of Tennessee.
-He subsequently served as Tennessee's chief deputy attorney general and as chief counsel to Governor Bill Lee, prior to his appointment as attorney general.
+Skrmetti worked as a lawyer in Memphis, Tennessee, both in private practice and as a federal prosecutor in the office of the U.S. Attorney for the Western District of Tennessee.
+He later served as Tennessee's chief deputy attorney general and was chief counsel to Governor Bill Lee.

-Skrmetti was born in New London, Connecticut, on January 4, 1977, and grew up in Mystic, Connecticut.
-He earned degrees from George Washington University and Hertford College, Oxford.
-While earning his Juris Doctor from Harvard Law School, he served as the editor-in-chief of the Harvard Journal of Law & Public Policy.
+Skrmetti was born in New London, Connecticut, on January 4, 1977.
+He earned degrees from George Washington University and Hertford College, University of Oxford.
+He earned a Juris Doctor from Harvard Law School and served as the editor-in-chief of the Harvard Journal of Law & Public Policy.

 Hub AI